-Whenever a regular employee's accumulation of vacation reaches its maximum as provided herein, any further vacation accrual shall be credited to such employee's sick leave accumulation until such time as the employee's vacation accumulation falls below the maximum allowed.
+Whenever an employee's accumulation of vacation reaches its maximum as provided herein, any further vacation accrual shall be credited to such employee's sick leave accumulation until such time as the employee's vacation accumulation falls below the maximum allowed.

-Except as provided in Section 2-5221.5, upon reaching the maximum accumulation indicated in column (e) above, employees shall not accumulate additional vacation until such accumulation is reduced below the maximum.
-Leave without pay or disciplinary suspension shall delay the advancement to the next higher accrual rate until the employee has been on payroll for the number of straight-time hours which is equal to the number of hours in the number of full continuous bi-weekly payroll periods specified in subsections (a) and (b) of this section.
+Except as provided in Ordinance Code Section 2-5221.5, upon reaching the maximum accumulation of vacation indicated in column (e) above, employees shall not accumulate additional vacation until such accumulation is reduced below the maximum.
+Leave without pay or disciplinary suspension shall delay the advancement to the next higher accrual rate until the employee has been on payroll the number of straight-time hours which is equal to the number of full continuous bi-weekly pay periods specified above.